billboos/boos/content/opportunities/_index.md

 My group has an opening for a postdoctoral scientist with expertise in using statistical models to understand and/or predict weather and climate.
+Candidates from a broad range of backgrounds will be considered (e.g. those coming from the field of statistics with little to no experience in the earth sciences, or vice versa).
 The position involves using newly available observations and innovative theoretical frameworks to build statistical models of tropical rainfall, with the goal of advancing understanding and prediction of hydrological variability on a range of time scales.
 The exact focus of the work will depend on the candidate's background and interests, but could center on